ledm/bgc-val-public/README.md

 Also, please note that cartopy can be difficult to install.
 Cartopy has a few requirements: including geos, geos-python, geos-devel, proj4, cython etc...
-These packages are not python specific, but rather need to be installed on the system level. (ie, not with pip) If you have sudo rights on your machine, geos, geos-python, geos-devel, proj4, and cython can be installed using your systems installation tool. (apt-get, dnf, yum, etc...)
+These packages are not python specific, but rather need to be installed on the system level (ie, not with pip).
+If you have sudo rights on your machine, geos, geos-python, geos-devel, proj4, and cython can be installed using your systems installation tool. (apt-get, dnf, yum, etc...)
 More details on Cartopy available here: http://scitools.org.uk/cartopy/

 Fortunately, cartopy and these other packages are already available on several UK computational systems, such as JASMIN or ARCHER.